gabodmc/nodejs-boilerplate/README.md

-# 🏔️ Aconcagua Project - Node Boilerplate
+# 🏔️ Aconcagua - Node Boilerplate
 Earn time with this powerful, scalable and easy to config boilerplate.

 ## 💾 Specs